ilbers/isar/doc/user_manual.md

 just for the particular image by adding `ISAR_CROSS_COMPILE = "0"` to your image recipe.

-## Examining and debugging package generation inside their buildchroot
+## Examining and debugging package generation inside their schroot rootfs

 Just like OpenEmbedded, Isar supports a devshell target for all dpkg package recipes.
-This target opens a terminal inside the buildchroot that runs the package build.
+This target opens a terminal inside the schroot rootfs that runs the package build.
 To invoke it, just call
 `bitbake mc:${MACHINE}-${DISTRO}:<package_name> -c devshell`.